Best Gifts for Gun Lovers [$25, $50, $100+]

 I gave bullet cufflinks to my groomsmen as part of their gift box.
 Guaranteed to get lots of remarks at the next social event.

-There’s a couple variation but unless your gun lover has really large wrists, I would stay away from shotgun shell (12 gauge) cufflinks.
+There are a couple of variations, but unless your gun lover has really large wrists, I will stay away from shotgun shell (12 gauge) cufflinks.

 Cleaning Mat